UoW-ATM/Mercury/docs/Programmatic use.rst

                                         paras_simulation=ps
                                       )

-In this case we need to load the mercury config file independently beforehand, then modify a parameter inside.
+In this case we need to load the Mercury config file independently beforehand, then modify a parameter inside.
 There is however no need to load the scenario config file, and parameter can be fixed or iterated through the use of two dictionaries, respectively ``paras_sc_fixed`` and ``paras_sc_iterated``.
 Note that the syntax for the parameters are the same than for the CLI, i.e.
 ``[section of config file]__[name of parameter]``.